Czech government: NHL Russian players unwanted in Prague

 Associated Press

-PRAGUE (AP) — NHL teams playing in the Czech capital next month have been told their Russian players are not welcome.

-The Czech Foreign Ministry has told the NHL of its stance because of Russia’s invasion of Ukraine.
-The ministry declined to say whether the NHL has replied.
+PRAGUE (AP) — The Czech Foreign Ministry told two NHL teams opening the season in Prague that any Russian players would not be welcome because of the war in Ukraine, prompting league officials to downplay the impact of the attempted ban.

-The Nashville Predators and San Jose Sharks are to play regular season games on Oct.
-7 and 8 at Prague’s O2 Arena.
-The travel rosters have not been finalized but Nashville has forward Yakov Trenin and San Jose has forward Evgeny Svechnikov.
-Defenseman Nikolai Knyzhov won’t be available for the Sharks due to an injury.
+The Nashville Predators and San Jose Sharks are set to play regular-season games Oct.
+7 and 8 at Prague’s O2 Arena as part of the league’s Global Series intended to put the world’s top players on display, primarily in Europe.
+There are not many Russians on the rosters: Nashville has forward Yakov Trenin and San Jose has Alexander Barabanov, along with Evgeny Svechnikov, who is in training camp on a professional tryout agreement.

 “We can confirm that the Czech Foreign Ministry has sent a letter to the NHL to point out that, at this moment, the Czech Republic or any other state in the (visa free) Schengen zone should not issue visas to the Russian players to enter our territory,” Deputy Foreign Minister Martin Smolek said in a statement.

+NHL Deputy Commissioner Bill Daly told The Associated Press on Thursday he has “no concern” with players either traveling to Prague or suiting up to take the ice.
+Neither Daly nor the ministry would say if the league replied to the letter.

+Agent Shumi Babaev, who represents Trenin, echoed Daly’s sentiment that he did not foresee any problems.
+Agent Dan Milstein, who represents Barabanov and Svechnikov, declined comment.

-The ministry added it informed the league “about ongoing negotiations about banning entry for those citizens of the Russian Federation who already had received valid visas before.”
+The ministry said it informed the league “about ongoing negotiations about banning entry for those citizens of the Russian Federation who already had received valid visas before.”
+One wrinkle involves passports from other countries or visas issued by other European countries.

+The NHL never considered banning Russians, many of whom are some of the most skilled hockey players in the world.
+Commissioner Gary Bettman told The AP during the spring Russians “are performing in the NHL for their NHL team for NHL fans.”

+The league did bar players from taking the Stanley Cup from going to Russia or Belarus this summer.
+Valeri Nichushkin was the only Russian player on the Cup champion Colorado Avalanche.
-The NHL is coming back to Europe for its first games outside of North America since the start of the pandemic.

-Besides the two games in Prague, the Colorado Avalanche and Columbus Blue Jackets will play another two in Tampere, Finland, on Nov.
+The NHL is returning to Europe for its first games outside of North America since the start of the pandemic.
+After the two games in Prague, the Avalanche and Columbus Blue Jackets will play twice in Tampere, Finland, on Nov.
 4-5.
 The Finnish government’s position on Russian players was not immediately clear.

 Czech NHL great Dominik Hasek has led the opposition to Russian players coming to Prague since the games were announced in April.
 Hasek approached the the upper house of Parliament, the Senate, the government and the Foreign Ministry about the issue.